Mockapapella/cuda-forking-bug-minimal-repro/README.md

 # CUDA Error 3 Reproduction

-This repository contains a minimal reproduction of the "CUDA failure 3" error that occurs when using CUDA with Gunicorn's forking model.
+This repository contains a minimal reproduction of the "Cannot re-initialize CUDA in forked subprocess." error that occurs when using CUDA with Gunicorn's forking model.

 ## The Issue